Strata & Body Corporate AP: Multi-Scheme Supplier Invoices

 Variance feeds back into the approval workflow.
 When a coded invoice pushes a budget line materially over its allocation, the AP system flags it for committee visibility even where the dollar value sits below the routine delegated-authority threshold.
 The threshold a strata manager uses isn't only dollar-based; it's also budget-context-based.
 A $300 plumbing call-out on a scheme whose plumbing line is already 80 per cent consumed in October is a different decision from the same $300 call-out on a scheme whose plumbing line is barely touched.
 Variance escalation gives the committee the information it needs to authorise the breach (or not) before year-end forces the question.

 The budget itself is split into accounting buckets that the GL coding has to honour.
 Most schemes maintain an administrative fund for routine running expenses and a capital works fund — also called a sinking fund in older usage — for major replacements and longer-cycle expenditure.
 A roof restoration drawn from the capital works fund codes against a different line and a different fund than a routine roof repair drawn from the administrative fund.
-Misclassifying the two is a recurring source of variance noise; capital expenditure shouldn't draw down administrative reserves and vice versa.
+Misclassifying the two is a recurring source of variance noise; capital expenditure shouldn't draw down administrative reserves and vice versa, and the admin-versus-capital-works coding rules under NSW, QLD and VIC owners-corporation law are what determine which fund an invoice is properly drawn from in any given scheme.

 A scheme's coding library is partly templated from the firm's standard chart and partly bespoke.
 The standard chart covers the common categories every residential scheme has.
 Each scheme then adds its own lines for the facilities specific to that building — a shared driveway split with the neighbouring scheme, a heritage-listed façade with its own maintenance line, a contributed lot's separate utility metering, a podium garden the scheme above contributes to.
 The AP system has to hold those scheme-specific lines alongside the firm-wide ones, because a coding library that flattens scheme idiosyncrasies loses the very precision the budget reporting depends on.